PKoopmann/pkoopmann.github.io/wedding-in-progress/gifts.md

 something more than your presence or your card?
-Then, if you want to, you could give a small contribution to our honeymoon in Mexico, on Riviera Maya, happening on October: for security and privacy reasons, our details are not shared here, see email sent by Patrick on 24th of July.
+Then, if you want to, you could give a small contribution to our honeymoon in Mexico, on Riviera Maya, happening on October.

+![Honeymoon](Picture21.png)

+For security and privacy reasons, our details are not shared here, see email sent by Patrick on 24th of July.

 (please add a note so we know who you are :))

-![Honeymoon](Picture21.png)

 **IMPORTANT: please no cash on